-Using the ‘Charanga Music Scheme’ as a source, the music curriculum has been designed following a two year cycle for each phase.
-We follow a three part approach to each music session – listen and appraise, musical activities, perform and share.
+Using the ‘Charanga Music Scheme’ as a source, we follow a three part approach to each music session – listen and appraise, musical activities, perform and share.

 The intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.